IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifccsv.rst

 IfcCSV
 ======

-IfcCSV lets you view and edit IFC data using spreadsheets or tabular datasets, such as CSV, ODS, XLSX, Pandas DataFrames, and regular Python lists.
+IfcCSV lets you view and edit IFC data using spreadsheets or tabular datasets.
+IfcCSV supports CSV (Comma Separated Values), ODS (Open Document Spreadsheet), XLSX (Microsoft Excel), Pandas DataFrames, and regular Python lists.

 IfcCSV lets you select rooted elements using the IFC selection queries.
 These elements may be physical elements (walls, doors, windows, etc), construction